SimpleITK/SimpleITKLuaRock/README.md

 # SimpleITKLuaRock

 This package is an initial attempt to create a rockspec file that will build and install a SimpleITK module for Lua via LuaRocks (https://luarocks.org), a package manager for Lua modules.
+SimpleITK is a simplified programming layer on top of the Insight Segmentation and Registration Toolkit (ITK).

 Building the module requires Lua v5.1.5, LuaRocks v2.3 and CMake v3.
 Because SimpleITK is built as a CMake-type build in LuaRocks, this module will only build on Linux and OS X.  Currently cmake builds are not supported on Windows in Luarocks.